-Bulgaria: Lukoil secured $570 million for its Burgas oil refinery modernization14.
-January 2014. / SEE Energy News
+Bulgaria: Lukoil secured $570 million for its Burgas oil refinery modernization, SEE Energy News

 Lukoil’s Bulgarian subsidiary has secured a $570 million line of credit to finance the modernization of the Black Sea Burgas refinery and add a hydrocracking unit to boost refining output.
 Lukoil Neftochim Burgas, the largest income-generator in Bulgaria, plans to complete the refinery modernization by the end of the year, with testing set to begin in 2015, making it only the 10th hydrocracking unit in the world and the largest in Eastern Europe.